LetsConnectWell/Transcriber/README.md

-# Whisper-based audio to text transcriber with speaker identification
+# Whisper-based Transriber with Speaker Identification

 ## Setup
 `FFMPEG` and `Cython` are needed as prerquisites to install the requirements.
 You will also need an computer with NVIDA GPU that supports CUDA.